flutter/website/src/release/breaking-changes/paint-enableDithering.md

 Most users and libraries will not need to make any changes.

-For users that maintain golden tests, you may need to update your golden images to reflect the new default.
+For users that maintain golden tests, you might need to update your golden images to reflect the new default.
 For example, if you use [`matchesGoldenFile`][] to test a widget that contains a gradient: